iFR-ACSO/Clarabel.m/README.md

 ```
 make_clarabel.m
 ```
 This command copies the needed .dll (`clarabel_c.dll` must lie in the same folder as the mex function (Windows)) from the release folder (Clarabel/Rust-Wrapper/Release) to the current folder and sets up the path to eigen library, and to the other needed libraries (from clarabel) and compiles the mex filde.
 After compilation, the path to Clarabel.m is added permanently to your Matlab path.
-This also includes DefaultSetting.m, the folder with the specific cone functions and the example package, i.e., the re-implemented examples in Matlab from the C++ example package.
+This includes clarabel_mex, DefaultSetting.m, the folder DefaultCones with the specific cone functions and the example folder, i.e., the re-implemented examples in Matlab from the C++ example package.

 # Usage Example